-In 2012, there were a total of about 10,756 hospital beds in the 25 hospitals and specialty centres in Singapore, giving a ratio of 2.0 beds per 1,000 total population.
-About 85% of the beds are in the 15 public hospitals and specialty centres with bed complements between 185 to 2,010 beds.
+As of 2015, there are a total of 26 hospitals and specialty centres in Singapore.
+The 16 public hospitals and specialty centres have bed complements between 185 to 2,010 beds.
 On the other hand, the 10 private hospitals tend to be smaller, with capacity ranging from 20 to 345 beds.
 The Government's role as the dominant health care provider allows the Government to influence the supply of hospital beds, the introduction of high-tech/high-cost medicine, and the rate of cost increases in the public sector which sets the bench mark in terms of pricing for the private sector.

-The 8 public hospitals comprise 6 acute general hospitals (SGH, NUH, CGH, TTSH, KTPH & AH), a women's and children's hospital (KKH) and a psychiatry hospital (IMH).
+The 8 public hospitals comprise 6 acute general hospitals (SGH, NUH, CGH, TTSH, KTPH & NTFGH), a women's and children's hospital (KKH) and a psychiatry hospital (IMH).
 The general hospitals provide multi-disciplinary acute inpatient and specialist outpatient services and a 24-hour emergency department.
-In addition, there are 6 national specialty centres for cancer, cardiac, eye, skin, neuroscience, dental care and a medical centre for multiple disciplines.
+In addition, there are 8 national specialty centres for cancer, cardiac, eye, skin, neuroscience, dental care and a medical centre for multiple disciplines.

 Within the public hospitals, patients have a choice of the different types of ward accommodation on their admission.
 81% of the public hospitals' beds (class B2 and C) are heavily subsidised with the remaining 19% with lower subsidy at 20% for class B1 and no subsidy for A class wards.
 In 2012, the average length of stay in the public acute care hospitals is about 5.8 days while the average occupancy rate is around 85%.